w3c/cogai/demos/nlp/dinner/README.md

 C: Yes, a glass of red wine.<br>
 W: Is that all?<br>
 C: Yes, thanks.
+W: Here you are.
+C: Thanks, that looks great!
+W: You're welcome!
+C: The bill please.
+W: Here you are.
+C: Can I pay with a credit card?
+W: Certainly.
+C: Thank you and good bye.
+W: Good bye, hope to see you soon.
 </blockquote>

 *Adapted from the [Just Good English](https://justgoodenglish.com/eating-out/) website.*